libmapper/libmapper/doc/integration_examples/mediapipe_integration.md

     if not success:
         break

-    # Poll the mediapipe devices to ensure that the signals are being updated properly
+    # Poll the MediaPipe devices to ensure that the signals are being updated properly
     hand_dev.poll()

     # Flip the image horizontally for a later selfie-view display, and convert